 As a preventive measure wear gloves to avoid direct exposure to pollutants and rainwater

 Wear vinyl or hypoallergenic gloves while doing house chores like washing dishes and clothes.
 Because exposure to bleaches and detergents can make the eczema condition worse.
 It will leave skin itchy and irritated.

 Try to maintain skin hygiene to avoid fungal infection risks in monsoon

 Monsoon season motivates fungal infections.
 When dealing with eczema, it is crucial to maintain skin hygiene to keep yourself protected from such fungal infections as they can worsen the condition.

-It is crucial to have a solid skincare regime if you have eczema.
-To repair your skin's barrier, your skincare regime must contain ingredients with a suitable pH, and use a moisturizer that contains ceramides or a humectant like hyaluronic acid.
+To repair your skin barrier, your skincare regime must contain ingredients with a suitable pH, and use a moisturizer that contains ceramides and humectants like hyaluronic acid to prevent TEWL.

 5. Insect bites and stings

 The rainy season does give some relief from scorching heat but it is also famous for insect bites and stings.
 Bites can cause pain or swell in the bite area.
 They may also lead to a rash, burning sensation, and blisters.

 Cover up exposed body parts to avoid insect bites.
 Wear full sleeves clothes.